-The Chapman Endowment funds scholarships for Converse students, specifically for study abroad.
+The Chapman Endowment funds scholarships for Converse University students, specifically for study abroad.
 The endowment provides annual scholarships, based on need and merit.
-The gift is named in memory of Anne Morrison Chapman, an alumna and past trustee of Converse College.
-Mrs. Chapman graduated from Converse College in 1957 with a degree in French.
+The gift is named in memory of Anne Morrison Chapman, an alumna and past trustee of Converse.
+Mrs. Chapman graduated from Converse in 1957 with a degree in French.
 As an undergraduate, she was elected to every student honor society at Converse.
 After graduating, she won Fulbright and Rotary International Fellowships for study at the University of Grenoble.
 She also planned and conducted European tours for youth so that they might broaden their cultural horizons and gain understanding of other nations and cultures.

 Financing study abroad requires advance planning, persistence and resourcefulness.
 Below are examples of financial aid options, and information about their sources.